 You'll need to bring a few basic necessities with you:

-Thank you for reading the ultimate guide to finding the right rehab treatment for Newtown.
+Thanks so much for reading the ultimate guide on finding rehab treatment in Newtown.

 Thanks for reading our free guide.